-Regarding this list, you may chose to use a shutter speed tester or not.
-I will be providing instructions on how to tune the shutter in part five of this series and you may chose to refine speeds yourself on sight, or more scientifically.
+Regarding this list, you may choose to use a shutter speed tester or not.
+I will be providing instructions on how to tune the shutter in part five of this series and you may choose to refine speeds yourself on sight, or more scientifically.

 My current shutter speeds are accurate to thousandths or tens of thousandths of a second thanks to a $30 dollar kit, and you can reuse the same gear to test your other cameras.

 The saddle soap, dubbin, nail varnish and crinkle paint are for you to decide upon.
 The first two will help you bring the camera’s leather strap up to scratch.
 Nail varnish can be used to fix small pinholes in the bellows, should you have any.
 The crinkle paint will help you replicate the black paintwork on the inside of the camera door/bed.